MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/README.md

     - A web based documentation interface in form of archieve ( extract it and open index.html )
 - A results folder that contains the following:
   - Results of the simulation
-  - Python code (colab) used for plotting graphs
+  - Python code (jupyter notebook) used for plotting graphs
   - Readme for results interpretation

 To make configuration changes, you can: